AutomateSecOps/Working-With-Tines-Resources/README.md

 Via a web form submission page, a security analyst submits IPs to be shunned.

-Then, a series of actions creates the IP object, appends the IP object to the sunset list, and creates the IP shun list that is posted to the S3 bucket:
+Then, a series of actions creates the IP object, appends it to the sunset list, and generates the IP shun list that is posted to the S3 bucket:

 <img src="./images/Append_Series_of_Actions.png">